quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part72_6.9_Code_Listin.md

 print(A)
 ```

-This function computes the Jacobian matrix based on the current values of \( y \).
+This function computes the Jacobian matrix based on the current values of $y$.
 Each row corresponds to one equation and each column corresponds to a variable.
 x??

 ---

 #### Jacobian Calculation for Nonlinear Equations

 The Jacobian matrix is essential for the Newton-Raphson method as it provides a linear approximation of the nonlinear equations.
-In this context, we need to calculate the partial derivatives of the function \( f(y) \).
+In this context, we need to calculate the partial derivatives of the function $f(y)$.

 :p What are the steps to calculate the Jacobian matrix in Python?
 ??x